Installing SB-Assembler Version 3

 Windows doesn't come standard with a Python interpreter.
 You can simply download it from www.python.org/download/.
 There you can download version 3.2 or higher for your Windows version, which is usually the first link you can click on on the download page.

 After downloading the file you can start it.
-Simply accept all default settings the installer proposes, especially you'll want the "Install launcher for all users" option.
+Simply accept all default settings the installer proposes, especially if you want the "Install launcher for all users" option.

 Python laucher